CristinaPENG/hkbu-big-data-media/homework2/README.md

 # hkbu-big-data-media
-homework2
+Homework2:
-I search 'dress' in www.Amazon.com and then get the item names and prices from the outcome page finally output as a csv file
+I search a key word 'dress' in www.Amazon.com and then get the [item names] and the [prices] from the outcome page, finally output them as a csv file.